Ruy41321/42_Trascendence/README.md

 AI tools were used during the project for the following tasks:

 * **ChatGPT chatbot** has been used to learn the FastAPI theory.
-* **Gemini chatbot** has been used to learn python basics and Typing/Pydantic Library.
+* **Gemini chatbot** has been used to learn python basics and Typing/Pydantic Library as well as specific vueJS concepts.
+This AI has also been used to discuss on ideas of implementation to find lacks and gather suggestions on how to set a correct architecture for the project.
+* **Github Copilot** has been used to speed up the development process by providing code suggestions, autocompletions and understand the reason behind some tedious bugs.
+* **Github Copilot Agent** has been used to complete repetitive coding tasks, such as replace css styles with new ones after a design change, and to generate documentation to interface the frontend with the backend.

+#todo (Abdllah and alessio add your AI usage here)